mui/toolpad/docs/data/toolpad/connecting-to-data-sources/function.md

    - We can not import modules

+1. Once finished with configuration click `SAVE` and click anywhere outside of the dialog to return to the editor

 ## Usecases

 While [function](/toolpad/connecting-to-data-sources/function/) type can suffice for many different setups we found some advances usecases where limitations of `function` type starts surfacing and prevents us from building more complex data access `queries`.